particle-iot/docs/src/content/reference/api_old.md

 *NEVER expose the client secret to a browser.*
-If, for example, you have a client that controls all your organization's products, and you use the client secret in front-end javascript, then a tech-savvy customer using your website can read the secret in her developer console and hack all your customers' devices.
+If, for example, you have a client that controls all your organization's products, and you use the client secret in front-end JavaScript, then a tech-savvy customer using your website can read the secret in her developer console and hack all your customers' devices.